 For RSLs, Marion’s work includes advising, through options appraisals, on incorporation and structures.
 She puts in place the chosen structure, relevant policies, governance documentation and tenancy agreements.
 She also advises clients on governance, policy and tenancy issues.
 For new and existing bodies, Marion gives advice on the potential adoption of charitable status and assists in achieving charitable registration.
 She provides advice on European Union procurement regulations, an area of law that is becoming extremely important to RSLs.
 With increasing numbers of RSLs being charities, Marion’s charity law knowledge and experience are also invaluable to her RSL clients.

 For charities, as well as giving advice on setting up, Marion advises on the implications of charity law on governance and regulatory issues and on contract matters.
 She has also advised many charities on work that is, or should be, carried out by trading subsidiaries.
 She has advised in relation to use of the, only recently available, Scottish Charitable Incorporated Organisation (SCIO) constitutional form, registered with as well as regulated by OSCR.
-In relation to OSCR, Marion can give in depth advice in relation to consents required from OSCR, applications to OSCR for reorganisation, and all other matters relating to regulation of charities with her secondment experience to inform that advice.
+In relation to OSCR, Marion can give in depth advice in relation to consents required from OSCR, applications to OSCR for reorganisation, inquiries and intervention by OSCR, and all other matters relating to regulation of charities with her secondment experience to inform that advice.
 More unusually, Marion assisted a charity constituted by an Act of Parliament in the promotion of an Act of the Scottish Parliament, from drafting the Bill and associated ancillary documentation to assisting the client when giving evidence to the relevant Parliamentary committee before the Act was passed.

 A “well thought-of associate”, with her areas of strength including “advising at the apex of housing and charity law”, Marion’s clients have noted that she is "conscientious, approachable, enthusiastic and direct” and “excellent to deal with and good at explaining legal jargon."
 (Chambers UK)